 The NRC plans to hold three public meetings and two webinars during the public comment period for this action.
-The first public meeting is scheduled for January 31, 2017, at NRC Headquarters.
-The two other public meetings will be held outside of the Washington DC area.
+The first public meeting will be held at the NRC headquarters in Rockville, Maryland on January 31, 2017.
+The two other public meetings will be held outside of the Washington, DC area.
 The webinars are scheduled for February 21, 2017 and March 2, 2017.

 The public meetings and webinars will provide forums for the NRC staff to discuss the issues and questions with members of the public.
-The information received will be used by NRC to develop a report to the Commission.
+NRC staff will use the information received to develop a report to the Commission.
 The NRC does not intend to provide any responses to comments submitted during the public meetings and webinars.

-Each public meeting and webinar will be noticed on the NRC's public meeting Web site at least 10 calendar days before the meeting.
-Members of the public should monitor the NRC's public meeting Web site for additional information about the public meetings at http://www.nrc.gov/publicinvolve/public-meetings/index.cfm.
+Each public meeting and webinar will be noticed on the NRC's public meeting website at least 10 calendar days before the meeting.
 The NRC will post the notices for the public meetings and webinars and may post additional material related to this action to the Federal Rulemaking Web site at www.regulations.gov under Docket ID NRC-2016-0276.
 The Federal Rulemaking Web site allows you to receive alerts when changes or additions occur in a docket folder.
-To subscribe: (1) Navigate to the docket folder (NRC- 2016-0276); (2) click the "Sign up for Email Alerts" link; and (3) enter your email address and select how frequently you would like to receive emails (daily, weekly, or monthly).
+To subscribe: (1) Navigate to the docket folder (NRC- 2016-0276); (2) click the "Sign up for Email Alerts" link; and, (3) enter your email address and select how frequently you would like to receive emails (daily, weekly, or monthly).